-When it comes to home staging, there are a lot of things you can do write, and that’s precisely what we’ve written about in most of our blog posts.
+When it comes to home staging, there are a lot of things you can do right, and that’s precisely what we’ve written about in most of our blog posts.
 However, there are also a whole lot of things you can do wrong, and it’s important to know about them.
 If you’re committing these common mistakes, you could very well be taking one step forward but two steps back.

 It’s also important to know that realtors aren’t all perfect, and some of them may be making these mistakes.
 A realtor worth their salt will know about common mistakes, so make sure you too know the facts!
 If you want your Redmond home to sell as quickly as possible at the best price, knowing these home staging pitfalls is essential.